fknappe/bootstraper/README.md

 Command line:

-To bootstrap a new application:
+To bootstrap a new API application:

-    $ bootstraper app app_name
+    $ bootstraper api app_name

+To see all available generators

+    $ bootstraper -h

 ## Contributing